 Installing a baby monitor is a great way to keep tabs on your baby when you’re not in the same room.
 Just be sure that the cord is at least three feet away from the crib.
 Also, make sure your baby monitor’s range can cover your entire home.

-Place latches on any cabinets that contain medicine, detergents, cleaning supplies or other hazardous materials.
+Place latches or magnetic locks on cabinets that contain medicine, detergents, cleaning supplies or other hazardous materials.
 As an added layer of protection, it can be a good idea to keep medicine in a medicine cabinet that is high and out of reach from small hands.

 A faucet cover for the bathtub can be a great way to protect your little one from bumping their head.
 Kids often squirm and move around in the tub, and those hard metal faucets can hurt if they aren’t covered.